 We begin with turning on batteries

 BAT 1 AND 2.
-After pushing these buttons, we check to see on both sides that there is voltage.
-We will also hear chimes indicating the batteries are on.
+We will hear chimes indicating the batteries are on.

 If ground power is available, we should see a green